 Novartis Institutes for Biomedical Research

-Novartis Institutes for Biomedical Research (Novartis) engaged renowned designers/artists Maya Lin and Toshiko Mori to create the vision for a new 795,000 sf Global Research Headquarters for the company.
-The project included the construction of two new buildings designed to create an inspirational work environment.
-In addition to new lab and office space, the expanded campus was designed to bring vibrancy to the area and to help link Kendall Square and Central Square in Cambridge, MA.
+Novartis Institutes for Biomedical Research (Novartis) engaged renowned architects/artists Maya Lin and Toshiko Mori to create the vision for a new 795,000 sf US Research Headquarters for the company.
+The project included the construction of two new connected high-rise buildings designed to create an inspirational research environment.
+In addition to new lab and executive office space, the expanded campus was designed to bring vibrancy to the area and to help link Kendall Square and Central Square in Cambridge, MA with a significant new central plaza with green space and street-level retail.

-Novartis engaged Leggat McCall Properties to provide strategic consulting and project management services for the project.
-In this role, LMP led the permitting process, contract structuring, procurement strategy, value management process, and financial reporting through the execution.
+Novartis engaged Leggat McCall Properties to provide strategic consulting and project management services.
+In this role, LMP led the permitting process, contract structuring, procurement strategy, value management, and financial reporting throughout execution.

-With two designers, each with their own architect, Quality Assurance and Quality Control (QAQC) became a critical design consideration.
-LMP quickly learned that once the architect issued a document, it was important to review the document with both the designer and their architect to ensure that the artist’s vision was properly preserved in the architect’s interpretation.
-These meetings facilitated the flow of information among the teams and ensured that the vision of the artist was preserved and detailed properly in advance of purchasing.
-This approach saved money and helped achieve the artistic vision of the project.
+With two designers and a local architect-of-record, Quality Assurance and Quality Control (QAQC) was a critical design consideration.
+It was important to continuously evaluate all documentation with both the designer and the local architect to ensure that the designers’ artistic vision was properly interpreted.
+These review meetings facilitated the flow of information among the team members and ensured that the original intent was preserved and properly detailed in advance of purchasing.
+This approach avoided change orders and reduced the risk of schedule delays.

-Due to the ambitious design goals and evolving programming needs of the project, LMP actively managed costs through an effective change management process that enabled the avoidance of unnecessary changes, while accounting for new technologies and needs.
+The project had ever-evolving programming needs along with its ambitious design goals.
+LMP actively managed costs to avoid unnecessary changes, while still incorporating new technologies and requirements.
 The team worked collaboratively throughout the project to continually find and implement innovative ways to cut costs or shorten the schedule.
-For example, the team proposed and implemented a modular approach to MEP fabrication, delivery, and installation.
-LMP analysis was able to further conclude that although modular fabrication worked well for one building, traditional MEP installation was more cost-effective for the second building due to changing programming needs.
-Ultimately, the plan worked effectively.
-For one of the buildings, the MEP systems were delivered to the site on 40-foot trailers, assembled on the ground, tested, and then hoisted into place.
+For example, the team proposed and implemented a modular approach to MEP fabrication, delivery, and installation – delivering MEP systems to the site in 40-foot trailers, testing them on the ground, then hoisting them into place.
 The process required a high degree of coordination, but it saved time, labor, and money.
+LMP was able to further conclude that although modular fabrication worked well for one lab tower, traditional MEP installation was more cost-effective for the second because of a greater need for programmatic flexibility in those particular labs.

-The resulting complex features collaborative research space, cross floor communication, a full auditorium, vivarium, NMRs, a robotic drug analyzer, a high-performance curtain wall, and a 3 MW cogeneration plant.
+The resulting complex features collaborative research space, broad visual connection between lab and common areas, cross-floor communication, a full auditorium, vivarium, NMRs, robotic drug analyzers, a uniquely high-performance curtain wall, and a three-MW cogeneration plant.

 - Size: 795,000 SF, 400 parking spaces